prernagithubit/prernagithubit/README.md

 ---

-# 👩‍💻 About Me

-I'm a **Data Analyst** with hands-on experience in data analytics, machine learning, dashboard development, and backend API development.
-I enjoy working with data to discover patterns, solve business problems, and transform complex information into meaningful insights that support better decision-making.

-I'm currently seeking opportunities where I can contribute as a **Data Analyst**, continue learning from experienced teams, and grow my expertise in **Machine Learning** and **Artificial Intelligence**.

----

 ## 📊 Professional Summary

 Data-driven analyst with hands-on experience building predictive models, designing automated data pipelines, and delivering business intelligence solutions.
 Proven ability to deliver measurable impact through data storytelling and evidence-based recommendations.
 Seeking **Data Analyst** or **Business Intelligence Analyst** roles where I can leverage SQL, Python, and visualization expertise to solve complex business challenges.